Rate Limits

 The error message will indicate which limit was exceeded (complexity, depth, aliases, directives, or tokens).

-These limits may change as we continue to evolve the API, so please ensure you monitor your usage accordingly.
+These limits may change as we evolve the API, so keep an eye on your usage.